 Mort: To live.

 Ray: To love.

 [Ray emphasises the point with his hands.]

 Ray: That is true freedom.
-But society chains me to this desk job and demands I work 9-5 or shames and ridicules and humiliates me for the rest of my natural term if I don’t.
-And then they have the gall to call it freedom – to suggest a writer is as free as an investment banker.
+Not this political garbage they harp on about.
+I can write a hundred treatises with my much-vaunted free speech.
+But society chains me to this desk job and demands me I work 9-5 or shames and ridicules me for the rest of my natural term if I don’t.
+And then they call it freedom – to suggest a writer is as free as an investment banker.
 It is merely freedom to live beneath a glaring man.
 It is why so many people choose to be the one to glare instead of the one to be glared at – it feels freer.
 It feels free, like a free activity.
 I am promoting shame, I am shaming this person, this man, this man in his pyjamas writing a sonnet when he should be doing his day job – fool man!
 Shame, shame, shame, I am saying.
-And what is he doing?
+And what does he do?
 He keeps on writing.
 The gall.
 The gall and the travesty.
 What a spiteful little man.
 Little vermin.
 Little fool.
 Let me crush him beneath my freedom.

-Mort: You exaggerate.
-You have as much freedom as any banker.
+Mort: You exaggerate!
+You of all people have as much freedom as an investment banker.

 Ray: I do not!

 Mort: You do.

 Mort: It’s not so bad as you make it out to be.